vig-star/Participation-Scorer/README.md

 Runs the backend Python Flask server.

-Make sure to create an Ed Discussion token in `api.py` to run the project for yourself!
+Make sure to create an Ed Discussion API token and include the course ID in `api.py` to run the project for yourself!